kaif2305/kaif2305/README.md

 - 👨‍💻 My portfolio of projects can be found at [https://kaif-portfolio.vercel.app/](https://kaif-portfolio.vercel.app/)
 - 📫 Feel free to reach out to me at **23kaif05@gmail.com**
 - 📄 Explore my professional experience on my CV: [https://github.com/kaif2305/My-CV](https://github.com/kaif2305/My-CV)
-- ⚡ Fun fact: The world's first programmer, Ada Lovelace, was the daughter of a famous poet!
+- ⚡ Fun fact: The world’s first programmer, Ada Lovelace, was the daughter of a famous poet!

 <br>